 - The percentage of overweight children has steadily increased over the past 20 years.
 For example, according to the CDC, children 2-19 years old, the obesity prevalence is 18.5%.

-- The prevalence of obesity decreases with increasing level of education of the household head among children and adolescents aged 2-19 years. (reference above).
+- The prevalence of obesity decreases with increasing level of education of the household head among children and adolescents aged 2-19 years.
+(Reference above).

 My “Meal Planning for Kids” was designed to indirectly address the above issue and more.

 As I am sure you already realize, knowing how to eat healthy and stay on a budget can be a challenging skill to learn.
 But it is SO important!
-By teaching your children through this curriculum,
+By instructing your children through this curriculum,

 You will be educating your children on creating a real-life budget based on real prices at a real grocery store.